A bounce is triggered when a visitor lands on one of your web pages and exits your website without visiting additional pages.

 The bounce rate and exit pages are two different metrics.
 While a bounce rate is focused on how many pages are visited by users, exit pages focus on which page the user left your site.

-For example, if you have a destination page you want the user to reach (e.g. the order page) by looking at the exit pages report in analytics, you’ll be able to determine what page the user left your site.
+For example, if you have a destination page you want the user to reach (e.g. the order page) by looking at the exit page report in analytics, you’ll be able to determine at what point the user left your site.

 Looking at the page with the high exit rate tells you there is a problem on that page.
-Once you know the problem page, then you can try to figure out a solution.
+Once you know the problem page, then you can look for a solution.

 Below is a list of articles that go into the details for exit pages vs bounce rates.